Hey there 🙂

 Seeing as Castleton is a small town it is not tourist centred.
 However, for those who love hiking and peace of mind it is truly the best place to be.

 We walked up to the Peak Cavern to find out we had just missed a tour, and the next one would be in two hours.Not to worry!
 A short walk away there was an underground cavern we wanted to see so we did that first!

 Now, if you are not wearing appropriate shoes and clothes for hiking, then you should take the road leading you there.
 However, after looking at the map the guide of the Peak Cavern had given us, we decided the only way to get there was to hike over hills all the way to the underwater cavern.
 Now, do not get me wrong, for me this was the best part of the day!
 Will we slip?
 Is someone going to end up covered in mud?
 Amy however was not as enthusiastic.

 Well we did not fall over but we came very close.
 Basically Amy and I did not have any hiking gear on, but we managed to get across, for the sake of adventure.
-Walking sideways on the wet parts and very slowly on the drier parts.Walking back we took the road though, adventure is great in small doses!
+Walking sideways on the wet parts and very slowly on the drier parts.Walking back we took the road though, no need to risk our lives twice (dramatic.)

 The Underwater Cavern

 The underwater Cavern was a whole other experience.
 I do not like closed up spaces (scared of lifts) and I do not like spaces I cannot get out of (I hate rollercoasters).
 And so we went on a boat, underground, which can only travel one way down a narrow tunnel!
 Admittedly, my knees were shaking at first and I wanted to get out, it was too stuffy!
 But our tour guide was a very lovely man and a great story-teller, gets you entranced in his story and by the time you realise where you are again the tour is over.
 This tour, rather than beauty, is best admired for all the work miners have done and are still doing today.